Carnagion/carnagion.github.io/content/blog/over-engineering-playlist-generation.md

 It is also, however, one of the most well-researched problems in the field of optimisation, so there are plenty of established approaches to solving it.

-As an example [^incomplete-example], we can implement an [Iterated Local Search (ILS)](https://en.wikipedia.org/wiki/Iterated_local_search) metaheuristic.
+As an example [^incomplete-example], we can implement an [Iterated Local Search (ILS)](https://en.wikipedia.org/wiki/Iterated_local_search) metaheuristic using my experimental Rust library [`heur`](https://github.com/Carnagion/heur).
 Given the following types for representing problem data and solutions:

 ```rs
 struct Problem {